limpkin/mooltiapp/README.md

     npm start

 Linux can expose weird behaviour, no showing tray icon etc. You may need to kill hanging electron processes in order to run the app in development mode.
+If no icon is present in the tray, you may try `sudo apt-get install libappindicator1`
 It may be helpful to run app from desktop shortcut, more chances that tray icon will work in dev mode.
 Create it with `npm run desktopitem`.
 Your linux distro may have issues with displaying tray icon (like recent Ubuntu), make sure you checked for such issues in bugtracker and applied appropriate fixes.